Lima Memorial Health System Logo

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

 If the chemical was swallowed, give the person water or orange juice right away.
-DO NOT give anything to drink if the person is vomiting or has a decreased level of alertness.
+Do not give anything to drink if the person is vomiting or has a decreased level of alertness.

 Before Calling Emergency